Ren294/E-Commerce-Analysis/README.md

   docker exec -it spark-master bash -f /opt/spark-apps/streaming/clickStreaming.sh
   ```

-  - This will start the Clickstream streaming job, continuously ingesting and processing real-time data as it arrives.
+  - This will start the **Clickstream streaming job**, continuously ingesting and processing real-time data as it arrives.

 - Run the `Log Streaming Job`: